Xilinx/meta-security/meta-parsec/README.md

     IMAGE_INSTALL:append = " parsec-service"

-  The Parsec service will be deployed into the image built with all the supported providers and with the default config file from the Parsec repository: https://github.com/parallaxsecond/parsec/blob/main/config.toml The default Parsec service config file contains the MbedCrypto provider enabled.
+  By default the Parsec service will be deployed into the image with TPM, PKCS11, MBED-CRYPTO and CRYPTOAUTHLIB providers build in and with the default config file from the Parsec repository: https://github.com/parallaxsecond/parsec/blob/main/config.toml

+  You can use PACKAGECONFIG for Parsec servic recipe to define what providers should be built in.
+For example,

+    PACKAGECONFIG:pn-parsec-service = "TPM"

+  The default Parsec service config file contains the MbedCrypto provider enabled.
 The config file needs to be updated to use the Parsec service with other providers like TPM or PKCS11.
 The required procedures are